-Record your exploration question and sub-questions.
+Record your exploration question and any possible sub-questions.
 Consider the exploration question an "essential question": the question that best reflects what the community would like to explore as a result of receiving this grant.
 This essential question is like an umbrella for other sub-questions.
-There can be as many sub-questions as participants want.
-The artist might have some questions of his/her own.
-These questions will likely change as the project progresses.
-Below is an example of a table that might be used.

-Main Exploration Question Sub-question
+Main Exploration Question

+Sub-question

+Sub-question

+Sub-question